nucleus-labs/Net-to-DTS-to-QEMU/README.md

                     [-I INCLUDE_SRC] [-i INCLUDE]
                     input_file

-net2dts2qemu - converts a KiCAD schematic to a dts file for QEMU emulation
+net2dts2qemu - converts a circuit schematic netlist to a dts file for QEMU emulation

 positional arguments:
   input_file            the schematic file to parse ; should be a `.net` file.